aequinox/crypto-exit-strategy/README.md

 # Crypto Market Monitor

 A Python tool that monitors cryptocurrency market conditions and sends email alerts based on configurable thresholds and market indicators.
+Now with beautiful Seaborn charts showing historical data for all tracked indicators!

 ## Features